lf-/blog/content/posts/flakes-arent-real.md

 There are several tools that can maintain a lock file with Nix hashes, such as [Niv], [npins], and [gridlock].
 The first two sadly ship Nix files that use built-in fetchers and thus have the evaluation performance issues, and the latter doesn't ship any Nix code.
+This is not a knock on these projects: their primary purpose is in pinning Nix code, for which builtin fetchers are the right choice, but it does mean that the code they ship shouldn't be used for build dependencies.

-Thus, the solution is to ignore any provided Nix code for whichever one you choose to use and write some code to read the tool's JSON file and pull the package URL and hashes out, and call `pkgs.fetchurl` with them.
+Thus, the solution for build-time dependencies is to ignore any provided Nix code for whichever one you choose to use and write some code to read the tool's JSON file and pull the package URL and hashes out, and call `pkgs.fetchurl` with them.
 This is quite easy to do and we would recommend it.

 [Niv]: https://github.com/nmattia/niv
 [npins]: https://github.com/andir/npins